 "No. I just saw a demon sneaking around his place and then he knocked Bobby out in his yard."
 Sam informed him.
 "We have to get there now."

 "Just wait a second Sammy.
 Dean, quit packing for a minute.
 Before we do anything I'll try to call Bobby.
 If he answers I'll tell him to get out of there and come join us."
-John explained and then went to dial Bobby's number.
-When no one answered he looked at his boys.
+John went to dial Bobby's number.
+After a minute he looked at his boys.
 "There's no answer."

 "God dammit!
 What do demons want with Bobby?!
-Was it the yellow eyed demon??"
-Dean asked and looked at his brother.
+Was it the yellow eyed demon?"
+Dean looked at his brother.

 "Bobby let himself get attacked by a low-class everyday demon?"
 Dean cocked his eyebrow.
 It wasn't everyday that a hunter got taken advantage of by a single demon.

-John, who had been sitting there deep in thought glanced at Sam when he said that.
+John, who had been sitting there deep in thought glanced at Sam.
 "Boys, I think this might be something serious.
 I need to get there as quick as possible.
 If the demon didn't kill Bobby when he found him then he wants him for something else.
 And I can't waste any time."

 "Alright then, let's get going."
-Dean said and started to pack again.
+Dean started to pack again.

 "Dean, no. I...I want you boys to stay here."

-"What??"
-Came a shocked gasp from both brothers.
-The three of them have always gone on hunts together ever since Sam and Dean graduated from high school.
-There was never one time when they have split up.
+"What?"
+A shocked gasp came from both brothers.
+The three of them always went on hunts together ever since Sam and Dean graduated from high school.
+There was never one time when they split up.
 They worked as a team, falling into easy routines.
 Sam might not be able to do all the creature-chasing in some hunts but he played a big role in all of them some way.
 With them splitting up, that routine would break.
 And John would be all alone on a hunt.
 He wasn't used to hunting alone anymore, it would throw him off.